DivanteLtd/storefront-integration-sdk/Dynamic API specification.md

 Catalog endpoints are a proxy to Elastic Search 5.x and can be used to search the store catalog (synchronized with Magento2 or other platform).

+**Note:** This endpoint is not required as it's possible to configure the `vue-storefront` to connect directly to Elastic.
+Please just set the proper Elastic URL in the `config/local.json:elasticsearch`

 #### GET PARAMETERS

 `/api/catalog/:index-name/:entity-name/_search?size=:pageSize&from=:offset&sort=`